What is Bridgeway Academy?

 Is there a Before/After Care or a Latchkey program?

-Bridgeway Academy currently offers a Before Care and After Care program daily from 8:00-8:45 and 3:00-5:30 PM for an additional cost.
+Yes.
+Bridgeway Academy currently offers a Before Care and After Care program daily beginning at 8:00am and ending at 5:30 PM for an additional cost.
 Please click here to find out more information.

 Does Bridgeway Academy encourage/schedule naps?

 No, however, if a family feels that naps are an important part of their child’s schedule, we can provide a cot in the child’s classroom.
 Most of our students do not nap (even 28-month-olds!) as they are so busy learning and working with teachers.
 Many students will fall asleep on the drive home!

 Please click here to apply.

 THERAPY CENTER FAQ’s:

 My child already attends school or has a home program somewhere else.
 Can I still access private therapies at Bridgeway Academy?

 YES – absolutely!
 Please click here to apply for therapy-only services.

 What funding sources are accepted at Bridgeway Academy?

 - Autism Scholarship is currently utilized to cover the majority of the costs associated with the Education Center program.